laurentperrinet/openRetina/README.md

 Dependencies
 -----------

-PiRetina needs on the server:
+The opanRetina library needs some dependencies to run:

 - numpy (http://numpy.scipy.org/).
 - glumpy is dedicated to numpy visualization,
 - You will also need IPython (http://ipython.scipy.org/) for running interactive sessions
-- Some demos require matplotlib (http://matplotlib.sourceforge.net/)
-http://www.scipy.org/) as well but this is optional.
+- Some demos require matplotlib (http://matplotlib.sourceforge.net/) and scipy (http://www.scipy.org/) as well but this is optional.

 on the client, you should need to only setup picamera (and its dependencies).